King George VI, Eleanor Roosevelt, & Queen Elizabeth

 Counting One's Blessings: The Selected Letters of Queen Elizabeth the Queen Mother edited by William Shawcross.
-Queen Elizabeth was a prolific correspondent from childhood to the very end of her long life, and her letters offer insight into the real person behind the public face.
+Queen Elizabeth was a prolific correspondent, and her letters offer insight into the person behind the public face.

 The Queen Mother: The Untold Story of Elizabeth Bowes Lyon, Who Became Queen Elizabeth The Queen Mother by Lady Colin Campbell.
 Promises "stunning revelations" about the Queen Mother, wife of George VI and mother of Elizabeth II.

 Backstairs Billy: The Life of William Tallon, the Queen Mother's Most Devoted Servant by Tom Quinn.
 Biography of the shopkeeper's son who worked for the Queen Mother for more than 50 years.
 He was charming, amusing, occasionally bitchy -- and promiscuous.

 Behind Palace Doors by Colin Burgess.
 The Queen Mother did not give one media interview in her 101 years.
 This is a glimpse into her world by her former equerry (personal attendant).

 The Final Curtsey by Margaret Rhodes.
 Autobiography of the Queen's first cousin and bridesmaid, who also acted as lady-in-waiting the Queen Mother, her aunt.

 The Rich Spoils of Time by Frances Campbell-Preston, edited by Hugo Vickers.
 An account of the life of Frances Campbell-Preston, who was lady-in-waiting to the Queen Mother from 1965 to 2002.